IS-120/first-web-page/README.md

 You need to use the Git software tool to upload your files to Github so that they can be hosted on Github Pages.
 Follow along in my [Installing and configuring git](https://youtu.be/NFlwNFBTw4c) video to learn how to install Git on your computer and then configure your Git username, email, and, finally, set the first branch name to "main".

-## :octocat: Clone this assignment repo to VS Code
+## :pencil: Clone this assignment repo to VS Code

 At the top right of your repo, find and click on the Code button and copy the URL in the HTTPS field (see image below)
 ![location of clone url](https://raw.githubusercontent.com/lsburtonBYU/codepen-images/main/code-clone.png))